 Free Support Services

-Castle Craig and CATCH Recovery also provide a range of free support services to all patients who have completed treatment and moved into continuing care, regardless of whether they have purchased a continuing care package.
+Castle Craig and CATCH Recovery also provide a range of free support services to all patients who have completed treatment and moved into continuing care.

 Alumni Support Group